 Sew the bodice

 You will want to be working with a bodice that’s pretty much finished.
-My bodice just still needed snaps.
+(I don’t currently have a dedicated bodice tutorial, but I will work on adding one soon).
+Shoulder seams and side seams should already be sewn, raw edges finished, bias binding sewn on neck and armholes, and if you have a closure it should be done.
+My bodice just still needed the snaps to be applied.
 If you have a placket for buttons or snaps like mine, make sure to sew the placket together across the bottom.
 Sorry for the bad photo!

-If you haven’t already notched, make sure to notch at center front and back (1/4 inch slits to help with matching up the skirt later).
+If you haven’t already notched, make sure to notch the bottom of the bodice center front and back (1/4 inch slits to help with matching up the skirt later).

 Sew gathering stitches along the top of the skirt

-Sew two rows of gathering stitches (longest straight stitch, needle tension low, no backstitching, leave 4 inch tails) along the top edge of the skirt.
+Sew two rows of gathering stitches (longest straight stitch, needle tension low, no backstitching, leave 4 inch long thread tails) along the top edge of the skirt.

 I like to make my gathering stitches so that they’ll be on either side of the actual stitching line (so for a 1/2 inch seam allowance, I sew the gathering stitches at 3/8 and 5/8 inch).
 Make sure to have the right side facing up.